 As good as the views were from the saddle, now they were nothing short of legendary.
 The panorama of green valley to the south, East Vidette peak directly in front of me, and the Kings Canyon backcountry laid out before me was utterly gobsmacking.

 After wiping the drool from my chin I wanted to see if I could actually summit the Pinnacle I was standing beneath.
 I started climbing a mix of 3rd and 4th class terrain until I was about 100 feet up, just below the actual summit.
-And hear I stopped because although I was only 6 feet under the summit block, to gain it would have required an awkward, low-5th-class move up a corner and onto an overhang.
+And here I stopped because although I was only 6 feet under the summit block, to gain it would have required an awkward, low-5th-class move up a corner and onto an overhang.
 It didn’t look that hard in all honesty, but the move was completely exposed and a fall would surely be lethal.
 So I contented myself with the almost-summit before scrambling back down.

 At this point sunset was only about 40 minutes away and I wanted to be back down in my dreamland of streams and pools for that.
 I quickly descended the talus and scree of the gully I came up until I chanced upon a long runout of snow.
 I jumped on and boot-skied back down in a matter of minutes.
 I was just in time too, as when I got to the bottom the sun snuck out from the clouds to the west and illuminated University Peak with some of the most intense, ruby alpenglow I’ve ever seen.
 (Although I have since learned that this technically isn’t alpenglow).

 Alas, other than that intense break, the clouds didn’t allow as much sunlight through at sunset as I’d hoped, so what could’ve been a spectacular light show turned into something rather drab.
 After shooting a few uninspired images I began to make my way back toward camp.
 Along the way I noticed that the clouds suddenly started breaking up, allowing a little twilight glow to ooze in and bathe the landscape.
 Back came out the tripod and camera and I was able to create a few more interesting, long exposure photos of the cascading streams below the pinnacles.